-I just returned from a strategic planning session with a client last week and it absolutely hit me over the head just how much that company’s employees knew but weren’t sharing.
+During a strategic planning session with a client it absolutely hit me over the head just how much that company’s employees knew but weren’t sharing.
 It dawned on me this was in no way a unique and isolated scenario and that just about every company would benefit from the essence of this experience and how it can translate into a major breakthrough for you.

 During part of the planning process with this client, I asked him to gather up a mixed team of both management level and first line, customer level employees.
 The company was primarily in wholesale fuels and lubes, so the mix included drivers.
 As I engaged the team in the various pieces of the planning process, the tankwagon driver mentioned how long it was taking to load at two of the company’s bulk plant locations.
 The corporate headquarters staff seemed to realize and acknowledge there was a problem, but the thought was that overhauling two old bulk plants was more of a capital project than anyone wanted at this time.
 The comments went noticed but not acted on.